 - Promotion: Since Coca-Cola targets one and all, they use every other marketing channel to promote their soda.
 The plan?
 To reach as many consumers as possible.
 It’s why you’ll see billboards featuring Coca-Cola, television ads, social ads, and more.

 - Packaging: Coca-Cola’s iconic bottle shape with its fluted lines was initially designed to stand out from the competition.
 The idea was to create a unique bottle shape that could become immediately associated with Coca-Cola.
-Additionally, with their personalization tactics, such as having consumers’ names on the bottle, the beverage company ups the consumer experience they offer, growing word of mouth and user-generated content (UGC) as part of their marketing.
+Additionally, with their personalization tactics, such as having consumers’ names on the bottle, the beverage company ups the consumer experience they offer, growing word of mouth and user-generated content (UGC) as part of their marketing strategy.